| |

 Print

-A vegetable minestrone soup made with zucchini, carrots, spinach, tomatoes, cannellini beans and pasta in a Parmesan broth.
+A vegetable minestrone soup made with zucchini, green beans, spinach, tomatoes, cannellini beans and pasta in a Parmesan broth.

 • Author: Julie Andrews